FSFE Newsletter November 2018

 - At this year's Linux Day Italy, the FSFE Local Group Sicilia hosted an event with Giuseppe Bonocore, member of FSFE local group Milano, who gave an introduction about the FSFE and the state of the art of Free Software for "Microservices, dev-ops and silverbullet".
 At the same time, the FSFE local group Milano was also hosting an event in Milano about Free Software and open source culture, together with local associations where Stefano Costa gave a talk about "Libera il tuo router!"
 (Free your router).

-- Paul Boddie writes about how he learned to publish applications through F-Droid and encourages everyone to do likewise: "The process was smooth and people were friendly and happy to help".
+- David Boddie writes about how he learned to publish applications through F-Droid and encourages everyone to do likewise: "The process was smooth and people were friendly and happy to help".

 - Björn Schießle writes about his set-up of Zim, and how that helps him keep being organised.